Andrea-Ceccherini/MultiHeadSelfAttentionTransformer_01/README.md

 B. Link Local to GitHub Repository
 Now, connect your local repository to the empty one you created on GitHub.

 Command                                                                                                 Purpose
-git remote add origin <REMOTE_URL>  Links your local repository to the GitHub one.
-Replace <REMOTE_URL> with the URL you copied from GitHub (e.g., https://github.com/user/repo-name.git). origin is the default name for the remote. git branch -M main                  Renames your current local branch to main.
+git remote add origin https://github.com/Andrea-Ceccherini/MultiHeadSelfAttentionTransformer_01.git     Links your local repository to the GitHub one.
+Replace <REMOTE_URL> with the URL you copied from GitHub (e.g., https://github.com/Andrea-Ceccherini/MultiHeadSelfAttentionTransformer_01.git . origin is the default name for the remote. git branch -M main                                                                                      Renames your current local branch to main.
 (In older Git versions, this might be master, the modern standard name is main).

 C. Push Code
 Finally, push your local commits to the remote repository on GitHub.